albrow/blog-old/README.markdown

 * Html, css, and javascript are automatically minified on deploy using jitify (optional).
 * All applicable content (fonts, css, html javascript, etc) is gzipped on deploy.
 * Files are stored/hosted on Amazon S3.
-* Files are cached on/distributed through Amazon Cloudfront.
+* Files are cached on and distributed through Amazon Cloudfront.

+## The Interesting Parts
+If you're interested in the deploy process, look at plugins/aws_deploy_tools.rb, plugins/red_dragonfly.rb and Rakefile.

+If you want to see the styles, look in the /sass directory.

 ## Acknowledgements
 This blog uses all or parts of the following (sometimes with modification):